nihemelandu/Inventory-under-uncertainity/problem_statement.md

 **Algorithm Characteristics**
 - Numerical optimization method
 - Handles black-box, nonconvex, constrained problems
-- Plays an analogous role to the simplex method in linear programming
+- Plays an analogous role to the simplex method in linear programming.
+While the simplex method is tightly coupled to linear programming and exploits LP-specific structure, the SHGO is a general-purpose global optimization algorithm chosen because:

+  - the objective is nonconvex
+  - gradients may be unreliable or unavailable
+  - global (not just local) optimality matters

+**Implementation**
+- scipy.optimize.shgo

 ## Attribution